ricocatford/guess-the-word/README.md

 - [Random words API](https://random-word-api.vercel.app/): Used for getting random words.
 - [Free dictionary API](https://dictionaryapi.dev/): Used for retrieving word definitions and phonetics.

+The purpose of this game is educational, for both: the user and myself.
+I learned JavaScript writing my first program and also working with APIs.
+The user can learn a lot too, the game can help with learning new vocabulary, grammar and phonetics.

 ## 2. Live project
 See live project [here](https://ricocatford.github.io/milestone-project2).